 In Hong Kong, only four commodities are charged with excise taxes and wine is not on the list.
-Wine producers do not need to pay any tax when importing vintages to the region.
-All wine duties have been removed since February 2008, making Hong Kong the first free wine port among major economies not only in Asia, but in the world.
+All wine import tax in Hong Kong have been removed since February 2008, making Hong Kong the first free wine port among major economies not only in Asia, but in the world.

 The Hong Kong government has gone above and beyond to show support to producers planning to sell wine in the market.
 The region has been the host for key promotional events, including international wine fairs like Vinexpo and the Wine and Dine Festival.
 Moreover, the Customs remains vigilant in preventing the entry of counterfeit wines in Hong Kong.

 Advantages of Duty-Free Wine Importation in Hong Kong

 Hong Kong’s imported wine market has expanded fast since the elimination of duties in 2008.
 In Q1 of last year, imports reached 29 million liters, valued at HK$6.2 billion (US$790 million).
 Most of the wines were from Europe, specifically France and the United Kingdom.
 Value of wine imports likewise increased by 9%.
 In 2017, sales of wine from on-trade and off-trade channels amounted to US$1,620 million.